gvwilson/thirdbit/fiction/santas/index.md

 *There's one kiss and quite a few explosions.
 The footnotes are there to lighten things up;
-if you need a someone to hold your hand during the scary bits, tough luck---I'm just a book, and we don't have hands.*
+if you need a someone to hold your hand during the scary bits, tough luck—I'm just a book, and we don't have hands.*

 </section>